-Trump: US-Russia relations are at 'all time low' - BBC News
+US-Russia at dangerous low, Trump says

 Mr Trump approved the measure on Wednesday, despite calling it "flawed".

-Russia said the new sanctions were tantamount to declaring a "full-scale trade war" against Moscow.
+Russia said the new sanctions were tantamount to declaring a "full-scale trade war".

 The law aims to punish Russia for its alleged meddling in the 2016 US elections and its actions in Ukraine.